tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 from sklearn import datasets
 from sklearn.model_selection import train_test_split
 ```

-<
-We need a cost function that gives a cost of zero if our model $h_{(\theta)}(X)$
+<div align = "justify">We need a cost function that gives a cost of zero if our model $h_{(\theta)}(X)$
 prediction equals $Y$ and gives a cost that ranges to infinity if our model $h_{(\theta)}(X)$ prediction is unequal to the actual $Y$ value.
 A problem that may arise with logistic regression is overfitting.
-This is when our logistic model predicts well on the training dataset but is unable to perfom well on previously unseen data.
+This is when our logistic model predicts well on the training dataset but is unable to perform well on previously unseen data.
 This result when there are many features.
 With regularization, our goal here is to determine the best decision boundary and also avoid overfitting.
-To do this we'll add a regularization parameter that helps to control the tradeoff between our two different goals.
+To do this we'll add a regularization parameter that helps to control the tradeoff between our two different goals.</div>

 Such cost function is stated as;